yandexdataschool/ship_tracks_recognition/README.md

 # Introduction

-The purpose of the SHiP spectrometer tracker is to reconstruct the tracks of charged particles from the decay of neutral New Physics objects with high efficiency, while rejecting background events.
-Additionally, the spectrometer tracker must provide as good as possible measurements of the track momentum and of the flight direction within the fiducial decay volume.
+The SHiP is a new proposed fixed-target experiment at the CERN SPS accelerator.
+The goal of the experiment is searching for hidden particles predicted by the models of Hidden Sectors.
+The purpose of the SHiP Spectrometer Tracker is to reconstruct tracks of charged particles from the decay of neutral New Physics objects with high efficiency.
+The problem is to develop a method of pattern recognition based on the SHiP Spectrometer Tracker design.
+The baseline algorithm gives efficiency of 94.1%

 ![track](pic/tracks.jpeg)